youssefmansour0/Healthcare-Data-Analytics-Pipeline/USER_MANUAL.md

 To implement a Big Data batch analytics pipeline for healthcare data using the MIMIC-III dataset.
 The pipeline enables:

+- Python for cleaning data and converting files to parquet
 - HDFS for distributed storage
 - Hive for SQL-like batch queries
 - MapReduce for average age calculation